Clinical Nutrition Student Handbook

 To graduate, a student must complete 24 credits of required courses, 12 credits of elective courses, and must pass a Comprehensive Exam during the last semester of enrollment.
 The Comprehensive Exam is an online, 100 question, multiple-choice exam that is taken during the last semester of attendance (grade is pass/fail).
 A minimum overall program GPA of 3.0 is required for graduation.
 An application to graduate must be made to the registrar through NYITConnect by the second week of the last semester of enrollment.
-Students are invited to attend graduation ceremonies taking place each May at our main campus in Old Westbury.
+Students are invited to attend graduation ceremonies taking place each May at our main campus in Long Island.
 Students graduating in December or August are also included at the May graduation.
 All information is sent through the NYIT email address, so graduates should keep checking that address for updates.

 Students take anywhere from two years to five years to complete the program depending on how many credits are taken each semester.
 Each semester, students can assess what an appropriate credit load would be to assure they can successfully move through the program at their own pace.